Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Experiments

 \subsection{Evaluations}

-Following~\cite{li2024llava}, we use the reported initial results of reproducible models where configurations align with ours.
-For other models, we utilize LMMs-Eval~\cite{zhang2024lmms} for fair comparisons on both natively supported and our registered benchmarks.
-For most benchmarks, we employ GPT-4o~\cite{hurst2024gpt} as a judge model to evaluate the correctness of the generated answers, which is achieved in LMMs-Eval.
-For the remaining benchmarks, we utilize their original evaluation metrics, \textit{e.g.}, ANLS and F1.
-More details can be seen in the Appendix.
+For other reproducible models, we utilize LMMs-Eval~\cite{zhang2024lmms} for fair comparisons on both natively supported and our registered benchmarks.
+For most benchmarks, we employ GPT-4o~\cite{hurst2024gpt} as a judge model to evaluate the correctness of the generated answers based on LMMs-Eval.
+For the remaining benchmarks, we utilize their original evaluation metrics, \textit{e.g.}, ANLS and F1, as detailed in Tab.~{{8}}.